 NHS England, Legal Team, 4W08 4th Floor, Quarry House, Leeds LS2 7UE.

 Opening hours: 8am to 6pm Monday to Friday, except Wednesdays when we open at the later time of 9.30am.

 Primary care providers and other NHS organisations can find regional contact details on the NHS England regional teams pages.

 With ever changing tax legislation, pension schemes and structural changes in NHS body, the accounting for medical practices & professionals is often considered as a complex job.
 Medical practices today not only have to run their centers but also meet the NHS structure & guidelines.
 Therefore, it becomes imperative to have a knowledgeable accountant in healthcare sector onboard.

-If you’re an NHS doctor, practice or a medical professional in UK - DNS Accountants can provide you with a comprehensive range of specialist bookkeeping and accounting services tailored to meet your unique requirements.
+If you’re an NHS doctor, practice or a medical professional in UK - dns accountants can provide you with a comprehensive range of specialist bookkeeping and accounting services tailored to meet your unique requirements.

-Our specialist accountants in healthcare sector have hands-on experience in dealing with medical practices, dentists & doctors.
+Our specialist Harrow accountants in healthcare sector have hands-on experience in dealing with medical practices, dentists & doctors.
 For more information, book a free consultation with one of our experts.